jvallon/AdventOfCode2019/README.md

 # AdventOfCode2019
-The programs in this repository are my solutions to the 2019 adventofcode.com event.
+The programs in this repository are my solutions to the 2019 [Advent of Code](https://adventofcode.com/) event.
 Each day has two solutions contained within a single Program.cs file.

 I chose C# because I want practice in it.